History is in the Making

 For our History is in the Making anthology, we asked 20 of our current Fellows to tell us about writers from the last 200 years – from when the RSL was founded in 1820 to now – who they would like to have seen nominated for an RSL Fellowship.
 They’ve written letters to those writers, thought about why they weren’t celebrated by the RSL when they were alive, and shared with you – their readers – why you should be reading them too.

 Remembering these writers is important – those who are famous, and those who you’ve never heard of before.
 But it’s only part of the work the RSL and literature in the UK needs to do – we’ve also got to build a society that champions literature for everyone.

-To celebrate the launch of the anthology, we are running a competition for 13 -18-year-olds living in the U.K, asking them to tell us about the writer from the past that most inspires them.
-Entries are now CLOSED.
-We will contact the winners no later than 31 March.
-The winners will be announced during the first week of April.
-For more information, please click here, and here for Terms and Conditions.
+To celebrate the launch of the anthology, we ran a competition for 13 -18-year-olds living in the U.K, asking them to tell us about the writer from the past that most inspires them.
+You can find the winning entries below or here.

-Our foremost thanks go to the RSL Fellows who contributed essays to this anthology, and to the Tara Getty Foundation, the Sutton Place Foundation and the Maria Björnson Memorial Fund for their generous support.
+Our foremost thanks go to the RSL Fellows who contributed essays to the anthology, and to the Tara Getty Foundation, the Sutton Place Foundation and the Maria Björnson Memorial Fund for their generous support.
 Thanks to Splitpixel for designing this publication.
-Within the RSL team, special thanks to Beth Gallimore and Amanda Demwell for their time and attentions in producing the anthology.